EditB/100-days-of-code/r1-log.md

 ### R1D50 - 17/2/18
 - Created pretty cool stick-it notes for the projects I've been doing.
 Looks good and was pretty easy based on the help that's on the web.
 Mainly CSS.
 Spent the whole day on it...

+### R1D51 - 18/2/18
+- Added some new photos/descriptions to my website.
+It's looking pretty good.
+Will deploy it to Glitch tomorrow.
+- Also looked into creating a mobile app with Java.
+Want to re-create Giraffe so that it's cross-platform.